Cape Verde: Health

-Cape Verde's population is among the healthiest in Africa.
+The population is among the healthiest in Africa.
 Since its independence, it has greatly improved its health indicators.
 Besides having been promoted to the group of "medium development" countries in 2007, leaving the least developed countries category (becoming the second country to do so), as of 2020 it was the 11th best ranked country in Africa in its Human Development Index.
 The total expenditure on health was 7.1% of GDP (2015).
+Cabo Verde ranks 48th out of 127 countries with sufficient data, with a GHI score of 9.2, indicating low hunger.

 Education

-Although the Cape Verdean educational system is similar to the Portuguese system, over the years the local universities have been increasingly adopting the American educational system; for instance, all ten existing universities in the country offer four-year bachelor's degree programs as opposed to five-year bachelor's degree programs that existed before 2010.
-Cape Verde has the second best educational system in Africa, after South Africa.

-Primary school education in Cape Verde is mandatory and free for children between the ages of six and fourteen years.
+Cape Verde has one of the best educational systems in Africa, ranked 8th by the World Education Forum in 2023.
+Although the educational system is similar to the Portuguese system, over the years the local universities have been increasingly adopting the American educational system; for instance, all ten existing universities offer four-year bachelor's degree programmes as opposed to five-year bachelor's degree programmes that existed before 2010.
+Primary school education is mandatory and free for children between ages 6-14.